ilkkamtk/html-css-assignment/README.md

 * Missing padding (text too close to edges or other elements) -2
 * Did not follow submission instructions -5

+**Note!
+Test your assignment on a different computer to make sure all files are loaded!**

 Screenshot page example html:
 ```html
 <!DOCTYPE html>